iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

 ## Is the choice of biological parameter important?

-##Pelagic larval duration
+###Pelagic larval duration
 Local retention was positively correlated with the pelagic larval duration (r=0.75, df=16, p<0.05), when pelagic larval durations greater than 150 days were removed.
 The pelagic larval duration was not significantly correlated with the other the three comparison metrics of self-recruitment, settlement success and distance travelled.
 Again it must be noted local retention had the lowest data points compared to the other metrics.
 Interestingly pelagic larval duration was not correlated with dispersal distance.
 Logically, longer dispersal times would theoretically lead to longer dispersal distances.
 This result has been seen in other studies (CITES).

-##Settlement competency
+###Settlement competency window
-The length of the settlement competency window (from the beginning age of settlement to the pelagic larval duration) had no effect on the mean settlement success.
-It did have a slight positive correlation with self-recruitment (r^2=0.27, df=18) and a strong negative correlation with local retention (r^2=0.70, df=9).
+The length of the settlement competency window determined as the time period between the first age of settlement competency and the end of the pelagic larval duration.
+The settlement competency window was negatively correlated with local retention (r=-0.86, p<0.05) and a positively correlated with self-recruitment (r=0.52, p<0.05).
+The was no significant correlation with settlement success.
+(Need to think about why LR would go down and SR would go up.
+LR goes down because longer window so means can settle further away, but why would SR go up - seems counter intuitive)

-### Mortality
+### Mortality included (need to compare size of linear mortality as well?)
 Including mortality in the model increases the mean self-recruitment (@fig:sr_mort).
 There was not much change in the mean overall settlement success, however mortality limited the spread of the percentage that successfully settled (@fig:ss_mort).
 Including mortality also seemed to increase the mean distance travelled of the larvae, which is the opposite of what is expected (@fig:dist_mort).

 ![Comparison of the mean self-recruitment values with mortality included implemented in the model](../figs/sr_mortality.png){#fig:sr_mort}